Oracle bone script: Structure and function

+An annotated oracle bone inscription (composite of Heji 29990 and 30174) recording a divination about rain.

+Annotated word-for-word grammatical analysis of the "Zaifeng" bone inscription (宰丰骨).
+It records the King's hunt, the capture of a prize Si-buffalo, and the subsequent reward.

 Despite the pictorial nature of the oracle bone script, it was a fully functional and mature writing system by the time of the Shang dynasty, meaning it was able to record the Old Chinese language, and not merely fragments of ideas or words.
 This level of maturity clearly implies an earlier period of development of at least several hundred years.
 (Note: Boltz surmises that the Chinese script was invented around the middle of the 2nd millennium BC during the early Shang, and based on the currently available evidence declares attempts to push this date earlier "unsubstantiated speculation and wishful thinking".
 Boltz 1994) From their presumed origins as pictographs and signs, by the Shang dynasty, most graphs were already conventionalized in such a simplified fashion that the meanings of many of the pictographs are not immediately apparent.
 Without careful research to compare these to later forms, one would probably not know that these represented 'swine' and 'dog' respectively.
 As William G. Boltz notes, most of the oracle bone graphs are not depicted realistically enough for those who do not already know the script to recognize what they stand for; although pictographic in origin, they are no longer pictographs in function.
 Boltz instead calls them zodiographs, emphasizing their function as representing concepts exclusively through words.
 Similarly, Qiu labels them semantographs.

 By the late Shang, oracle bone graphs had already evolved into mostly non-pictographic forms, including all the major types of Chinese characters now in use.
 Loangraphs, phono-semantic compounds, and associative compounds were already common.
 One structural and functional analysis of the oracle bone characters found that they were 23% pictographs, 2% simple indicatives, 32% associative compounds, 11% phonetic loans, 27% phono-semantic compounds, and 6% undetermined.